Broda20004/Projekt-mn/README.md

-Program is realising image enhancement and thresholding, to get the best effect for each object are setting cut off values by using genetic algorithm.
-Algorythm was based on resarch carried by  H.D.
-Cheng*, Yen-Hung Chen, Ying Sun documended in "A novel fuzzy entropy approach to image enhancement and thresholding".
+The program performs image enhancement and tresholding.
+To obtain the best effect, cut-off values are being set for each object using a genetic algorithm.
+This algorithm is based on research conducted by H.D.
+Cheng, Yen-Hung Chen and Ying Sun, documented in 'A novel fuzzy entropy approach to image enhancement and thresholding'.